 There are 3 types of emergency contraception available in Australia:

 Emergency contraceptive pills can be obtained from a chemist or pharmacy without a prescription.
 Emergency contraception is also available at Family Planning NSW clinics and some GPs.
 For a copper IUD, contact your nearest Family Planning NSW clinic or Family Planning NSW Talkline to get information about getting an IUD within the 5-day timeframe.
-TransHub has trans/gender specific sexual health information, and a list of trans friendly health care providers.
+TransHub has trans/gender specific contraception information, and a list of trans-friendly health care providers.

 It is important to remember: